Emergency logistics

 Because of this, it is vital to monitor stock levels and anticipate future needs so that orders can be placed up to three months in advance of expected needs.

-Then, there is the job of getting all the drugs and equipment cleared by local customs.
 In the capital cities of countries where we work, we have logistics staff whose job is to negotiate with the appropriate officials, ensuring that the import taxes are correct and that the material is delivered to where it is needed as speedily as possible.